 As the name suggests, you will need to scratch or rub your jewellery across a porcelain tile or an unglazed ceramic plate and look at the colour of the streak.
-A real gold leaves golden or yellow streak while a fake item leaves a black streak.
+A real gold leaves a golden or yellow streak, while a fake item leaves a black streak.

 The float test is a harmless at-home method to tell if gold is real, but it is not conclusive.